 - In this story, in order to become a Dark-Hunter, someone must suffer a horrible injustice so big that their souls call for revenge – and that is how Artemis recruits her Dark-Hunters.
 Kyrian was betrayed by his loved one and so his soul called to Artemis when he was dying.
 When one becomes a Dark-Hunter they are able to take revenge on those who betrayed him but Kyrian couldn’t and so he walks day by day with that reminder.

 - The whole world-building is amazing, you have a dying race that will do anything to keep themselves alive.
 You have the Gods playing their own game, and a bunch of Hunters with a sad past and maybe, looking for something better without even knowing it.

 “It takes a certain demeanor and passion to become a Dark-Hunter. . . .
 I guess you could say we are all mad, bad and immortal.”

 - Some of the Spanish lines in this were a bit off.
 Kyrian speaks in Spanish to the woman who helps with the cleaning and cooking, and while some lines are good, there is one in particular that I was like ‘why didn’t no one correct this.’

 - Also, some descriptions are so damn cheesy, like come on, as a young girl I didn’t really pay attention to it but now, I often laugh out loud and roll my eyes at the cheesiness.

 Pshhh, this book and the next one have also been published as a manga, in case you’re interested 😉

 I WOULD RECOMMEND THIS BOOK with my eyes closed.
-This is just the beginning to a world that is badass, mad and chaotic – but that is also incredibly well done and full of characters with a dark past and a bright future.
+This is just the beginning of a world that is badass, mad, and chaotic – but that is also incredibly well done and full of characters with a dark past and a bright future.